refinedev/refine/documentation/docs/useForm.md

 title: useForm
 ---

 `useForm` is used to manage forms.
-It uses Ant-design [Form](https://ant.design/components/form/) data scope management under the hood and returns the required props for managing the form actions.
+It uses Ant Design [Form](https://ant.design/components/form/) data scope management under the hood and returns the required props for managing the form actions.

-## Example
+## Usage

 We'll show the basic usage of `useForm` by adding an editing form.